In Israel, Blinken looks to planning for post-war Gaza as bombardment, fighting continue to rage

 “The fighting will continue throughout 2024,” military spokesman Daniel Hagari said.

+One strike late Monday hit a house in Deir al-Balah, killing the mother, three daughters and three small grandchildren of Jamal Naeim, a well-known dentist in Gaza.
+Outside the hospital, Naeim cradled a small bundle of white cloth the size of an infant containing all that was left of one of his adult daughters, Shaimaa, who was also a dentist.

+“This is Dr. Shaimaa, 27 years old.
+This is what we found of her, just the skin of her head and her hair,” he said, breaking into sobs.
+Naeim is the brother of Bassem Naeim, a political figure in Hamas, but is not a member of the group himself, residents said.

-Like other refugee camps in Gaza, Nuseirat was built to house Palestinians driven out of homes during the 1948 war surrounding Israel’s creation, and over the decades it has been built up into a densely populated town housing refugees and their descendants.
+Israeli troops have been pushing into several urban refugee camps near Deir al-Balah, fighting with militants and pounding the densely built districts with heavy airstrikes and shelling.
+The camps were built to house Palestinians driven out of homes during the 1948 war surrounding Israel’s creation, and over time grew into towns.

-Families in Nuseirat’s northern neighborhoods were fleeing to other parts of the camp, Moustafa said by phone, with the sound of sporadic gunfire in the background.
-Some tried to head south on the Gaza’s main north-south road but found it blocked by Israeli tanks and turned around, he said.
-In leaflets, the military had told people evacuating to use another road, along the coast.
+Monday was one of the deadliest days yet for Israeli troops in Gaza with nine killed, according to the military.
+Six of them died in a blast that went off when forces were bringing explosives into an underground area in Bureij camp, apparently to blow up Hamas tunnels, Israeli media reported.
+The military declined to comment.
+The military says 185 soldiers have been killed since the ground offensive began in late October.

+Nearly 85% of Gaza's population of 2.3 million have been driven from their homes by the fighting, and a quarter of its residents face starvation, with only a trickle of food, water, medicine and other supplies entering through an Israeli siege.

 The U.N. humanitarian office, known as OCHA, warned that the fighting was severely hampering aid deliveries.
 Several warehouses, distribution centers, health facilities and shelters have been affected by the military's evacuation orders, it said.
 Some bakeries in the central city of Deir al-Balah have been forced to shut down.
 A U.N. warehouse was hit last week, killing a staffer, and five other staffers were detained by the military, with two still held.